 Mixing and mastering are the two base components of professional record producing, so a good mixing and mastering job is a must when you're recording an album that you plan to sell.
 You can use one or both.
 You might be able to get away without mastering if you're only recording a demo, but it can depend on what you want your demo to achieve.
 The better it is, the more likely it will help you reach your goal, so you might want to invest the time and money necessary to do both.

-Mixing: Bringing Multiple Layers Together
+Mixing Brings Multiple Layers Together

 Mixing refers to the process of putting multiple layers of audio together to make one final track or to musically modify an existing track.

 You're tinkering with basically everything you recorded when you mix a song.
-You'll do things like drop in effects, adjust fader, and EQ your tracks.
+You'll do things like drop in effects, adjust faders, and EQ your tracks.
 Think of mixing as putting together a puzzle.
-You're combining the parts of what you've recorded, making sure everything hangs together, and then you'll add some finishing touches.
+You're combining the parts of what you've recorded, making sure everything hangs together, then you'll add some finishing touches.

 You should be pleased with the way the song sounds when you're finished mixing it.
 You should feel confident that nothing is missing musically.
 For a lot of musicians, mixing is where the real magic happens.
 It's when a composition goes from being a hodgepodge of notes and words to becoming what you envisioned as the finished track.